Joshna7/HelloWorld/README.md

 We can also use Jenkins to perfom the CI/CD task.

-In jenkins we have to integrate this git and using Jenkins pipeline we can perform the build actions
+In jenkins we have to integrate this git and using Jenkins pipeline we can perform the build actions.